epfml/disco/docs/DISCOJS.md

 ### Memory

 The `DistributedTrainer` has a `memory` attribute that is used to abstract how trained models are stored by the client.
 As mentioned in various guides, `discojs` is platform-agnostic and only what endpoints the memory storage should offer.
 The actual implementation is in `discojs-web` used by the browser UI and implements the memory via IndexedDB, a browser storage. `discojs` also implements a dummy memory, used by the CLI for example, to benchmark performance metrics without saving any models.

-### Training informant

-The `TrainingInformant` attribute of the `Trainer` is used to observe and track the state of the trainer (e.g. accuracy, current round, ...), which is used in the browser to display training information.

 ### Developing

-Both the server and browser use hot-reloading, this means that they are both *watching* the files for changes, and so whenever you change a server .ts file, then the server will reload (ditto for the browser).
+Both the server and browser use hot-reloading, this means that they are both _watching_ the files for changes, and so whenever you change a server .ts file, then the server will reload (ditto for the browser).

 However at the time of writing there is no such mechanism (this could be a fun first contribution!) for discojs.